 All ink cartridges are made differently and different brands of pens take different types of cartridge, so don’t think you can use any cartridge in any pen.
 Furthermore, some cartridges are made to only fit into a pen one way, so if your cartridge doesn’t seem to fit into your pen, try turning it around and see if it fits that way instead.
 Ultimately, your cartridge should have one end that looks “thinner” than the other or has a slight indentation in it.
 This is the end that will get punctured by the part of your pen that looks like a needle.
 To puncture it, either press the cartridge onto the “needle” or sometimes you can simply put the cartridge into your pen and screw the two halves together.
 You should feel a bit of resistance, but the cartridge should be easily punctured.
 That’s it, you’re done!

 Some cartridge fillers also come with a converter.
 This allows you to fill the converter with ink from a bottle and use it in place of a cartridge.
 The benefit here is that you can use any ink you want and not be limited to only using ink cartridges.
 Almost all converters are either squeeze or twist fillers, so refer to the proper section below for filling instructions.
+If you don’t have a converter and are feeling adventurous, you can always refill your ink cartridge.

 Using An Internal Reservoir Fountain Pen